Assistant Salon Manager Resume Example

 You want to use numbers wherever possible.
 For example, “Managed a team of 12 stylists,” or “Increased client retention by 18% in one year.”
 This helps hiring managers see real impact.

 Describe your daily tasks, but also highlight wins-like boosting retail sales or improving scheduling.
-If you train new hires or handle inventory, mention it.
+If you train new hires or handle inventory, mention it—these are strengths you might also showcase in an administrative assistant manager cover letter.
 Make everything clear and easy to scan.

 I always list my most recent and relevant education first.
 If I have a cosmetology license or business degree, I put those upfront.
 Employers notice up-to-date credentials.